Wednesday in the Octave of Easter

 Acts 3:1-10 + Luke 24:13-35

 Today we hear of more events which took place on the day of the Resurrection.
 The word “disciple” means “one who learns”, and the two disciples of today’s Gospel passage are obviously devoted to learning.
-Undoubtedly they asked themselves, “what can all these amazing events mean?”
+Undoubtedly they asked themselves what all these amazing events could mean.

 We are told that Jesus joins them in their journey, though the disciples, like Mary Magdalen, do not recognize who He is.
-Jesus preaches to them the meaning of the Scriptures, which help them learn—which help them indeed make sense of what had happened over the previous few days.
+Jesus preaches to them the meaning of the Scriptures, which help them learn.
+These Scriptures help them learn the meaning of what had happened over the previous few days.
 But still, they do not recognize Jesus.

-Only in the breaking of the bread do they come to know Jesus, and only in the Eucharist do we Christians become more than disciples.
-Only by sharing in the Sacrifice of Christ’s Body and Blood do we truly begin to imitate Him in our lives.
+Only in “the breaking of the bread” do they come to know Jesus, and only in the Eucharist do we Christians become more than disciples.
+Only by sharing in the Sacrifice of Christ’s Body and Blood can we begin to imitate Him in our lives as He wills.